PEAT 1: the qualification you'll need to practise law in Scotland

 Which Scottish universities offer the PEAT 1 course?

 The one-year academic course (also known as the diploma in professional legal practice or DPLP) is offered by six institutions in Scotland: the University of Aberdeen; the University of Dundee; the University of Edinburgh; the University of Glasgow; Robert Gordon University; and the University of Strathclyde.
-PEAT 1 is also offered part time over two academic years at the University of Dundee, Robert Gordon University, and the University of Strathclyde in association with Central Law Training (Scotland) Ltd. Since 2009, the number of places available at diploma providers has exceeded the final demand for places.
-In 2013/14 up to 800 diploma places were available with around 549 places filled.
+PEAT 1 is also offered part time over two academic years at the University of Dundee, Robert Gordon University, and the University of Strathclyde in association with Central Law Training (Scotland) Ltd.

 Applications for PEAT 1 will normally open in February of the year that you want to start the course and the closing date is usually in April.
 Exact dates should be confirmed with the institution to which you are applying.
 On the application form, you name the institution you wish to apply to and your law school will then forward the application to the relevant institution.
 If you are a graduate applying for PEAT 1 you should contact the institution at which you studied your LLB to obtain an application form.